Yoast/wordpress-seo/packages/related-keyphrase-suggestions/readme.md

 [View the changelog here](https://github.com/Yoast/wordpress-seo/blob/trunk/packages/related-keyphrase-suggestions/changelog.md).

+For internal use only.
+Not offering support for external use.

 ## Local development
-The components in this library are developed in isolation inside a [Storybook](https://storybook.js.org/), a visual tool for building component libraries.
+The components in this package are developed in isolation inside a [Storybook](https://storybook.js.org/), a visual tool for building component libraries.
 Developing components in isolation helps keep the interfaces flexible while ignoring implementation details.

 ```sh
 # Install dependencies